ChongtengWang/Convolutional-Neural-Networks-for-Sparse-Signal-Denoising-and-Deconvolution/README.md

-# Master-Thesis -- Convolutional Neural Networks for Sparse Signal Denoising and Deconvolution
+# Master Thesis -- Convolutional Neural Networks for Sparse Signal Denoising and Deconvolution

 This is the repository for Master thesis in 2022 advised by Professor Ivan Selesnick at NYU Tandon School of Engineering.